IshaqAlathamneh/reading-notes/401read/class39.md

-# Redux - Asynchronous Actions
+# Redux - Additional Topics

 ## Questions
 1. What’s the best practice for “pre-loading” data into the store (on application start) in a Redux application?